EMULSIVE | Sep 26, 2018 | 8

 But when you are shooting it at f/2.8, the Xenotar is really rather nice.
 The edges do get a little mushy if you punch in too far – macro definitely isn’t one of this lens’ strong points – not when it’s wide-open, anyway.
 However, at about a head-and-shoulders-portrait distance the Xenotar really, really sings.

 The lens is so fast that I don’t bother making an exposure adjustment for bellows draw – exposures right off the meter seem to work well.
-Overexpose your black and white by a little bit, under develop in D-76 or some other easy developer and hey-presto, you have some amazing negatives to scan.
+Overexpose your black and white by a little bit, under developing in D-76 or some other easy developer and hey-presto, you have some amazing negatives to scan.

 Why shoot portraits on large format film?